-The invention of made pot making easier.
-Ans: Barter system means Ans: Name any two weapons used by early human for hunting.
-Ans: Which is the best stone for making weapons?
-Ans: Towns and cities emerged because of and Ans: Which was the first scientific invention of humans?
-Ans: Identify the pictures in rock paintings.
-Ans: Which was the main occupation of early humans?
-Ans: What do cave paintings tell us?
-Ans: Where did the early humans live?
-Ans: is related to the field of archaeology.
-Ans: Name any two animals domesticated by early human.
+1 i -

+The invention of Barter system Name any two weapons

+made pot means used by early human for

+making easier.
+Ans: hunting.

+Ans: Ans:

+Which is the best stone for Towns and cities emerged Which was the first

+making weapons? because of scientific invention of

+Ans: and humans?

+Ans: Ans:

+Identify the pictures in rock Which was the main What do cave paintings

+paintings. occupation of early tell us?

+Ans: humans?
+Ans:

+Ans:

+Where did the early is related Name any two animals

+humans live? to the field of archaeology. domesticated by early

+Ans: Ans: human.

 Ans: